 The Company has granted Performance Share Units to officers and senior management.
-Each PSU entitles the participant to receive a cash payment equal to the market value of the number of notional units granted at the end of the vesting period based on the achievement of specific performance based criteria.
+Each PSU entitles the participant to receive either a cash payment equal to the market value of the number of notional units granted or one share of the Company for each notional unit granted at the end of the vesting period based on the achievement of specific performance based criteria.
 The PSU account for each participant includes the value of dividends from the Company as if reinvested in additional PSUs.
 PSU awards vest with the employee on the third fiscal year following the date of the grant to which the award relates.
-Compensation expense is measured initially based on the fair market value of the Company's shares at the grant date and subsequently adjusted for additional shares granted based on the reinvestment of notional dividends and the market value of the shares at the end of each reporting period.
-The associated compensation expense is recognized over the vesting period based on the estimated total compensation to be paid out at the end of the vesting period factoring in the probability of the performance criteria being met during that period.
+Compensation expense is measured based on the grant date fair market value of the award.
+The compensation expense is recognized over the vesting period factoring in the probability of the performance criteria being met.

-Compensation costs related to the PSUs for the three months ended April 30, 2018 are \$693 (three months ended April 30, 2017 - \$1,297).
+Compensation costs related to the PSUs for the three months ended July 31, 2018 are \$1,778 (three months ended July 31, 2017 - \$777) and for the six months ended July 31, 2018 are \$2,471 (six months ended July 31, 2017 - \$2,074).